 Download HP USB Disk Storage Format Tool.
 This software is absolutely free for download.

-Go to File System tab, change settings into FAT 32.
+Go to the File System tab, change settings into FAT 32.

 Under Format Options, check the Create a DOS startup disk option.
-Next, click “…” button to browse the folder where you have extracted Windows 98 MS-DOS files earlier.
+Next, click the “…” button to browse the folder where you have extracted Windows 98 MS-DOS files earlier.
 Select the folder and click OK.

 On the format tool, click the START button.
 A pop-up message will prompt you before proceeding that data on the drive will be lost.
 Agree to continue.
 Instantly, your bootable USB flash drive will be ready.
-You can now reformat computer using USB flash drive.
+You can now reformat the computer using a USB flash drive.
 Reformat computer without a disc.

 Start reformatting your netbook, laptop, or desktop computer using your bootable USB drive.
 Before turning the computer on, plug in your bootable USB first and then turn on your computer.

-As the screen display starts, press either Del or F2 or F10 to display BIOS setup.
+As the screen display starts, press either Del or F2 or F10 to display the BIOS setup.
 Go to Boot menu to change Boot order.
-Make USB flash drive to be on the first boot order.
+Make a USB flash drive to be on the first boot order.

 Press F10 on the keyboard to save changes.

-As the computer restarts, click enter when asked to boot from USB flash drive or wait until the flash drive loads automatically.
+As the computer restarts, click enter when asked to boot from a USB flash drive or wait until the flash drive loads automatically.